trr266/rescorptrans/README.md

 |1|Reproduce and Extend Our 'Analysis'|[PDF File](https://raw.githubusercontent.com/trr266/rescorptrans/main/assignments/assignment1.pdf)|May, 10th|
 |2|Assignment 2: Build on Theory|[PDF File](https://raw.githubusercontent.com/trr266/rescorptrans/main/assignments/assignment2.pdf)|May, 24th|

 Assignments will only be reviewed and graded when you successfully registered for taking credits.
-Students that are eligible to take credits will be informed by April 20th.

 ### Questions, remarks, feedback?